A Little Helping Hand

 Your donation, whatever the size, could make a big impact.

-This will include understanding and preventing disease pre-birth, developing better treatments for mums and their babies, as well as using the latest remote technology to map and predict disease patterns across our local communities.
+This will include understanding and preventing disease pre-birth, developing better treatments for mums and their babies, and using the latest remote technology to map and predict disease patterns across our local communities.

 could help fund a lifesaving cooling blanket to circulate cool water around a baby in intensive care, reducing the risk of seizures and brain injury by 50% and helping parents to hold and bond with their baby.